Walid-Ahmed/Sentence-Similarity-Finder-using-BERT/README.md

 The embeddings are implicitly created from the model using mean pooling.

 In the application of sentence similarity, mean pooling serves to condense the information from token-level embeddings into a single vector that represents the entire sentence.
-This process unfolds in three main steps:
+This process unfolds in two main steps:

 1. **Sentence Embedding Generation**: Individual tokens (words or subwords) within sentences are transformed into embeddings using a model.
 This results in a matrix where each row corresponds to a token's embedding.